Are you or a loved one looking for a sober living program? Give us a call! 424-327-4614

 Cognitive-behavioral therapy is designed to help modify the patient’s expectations and behaviors related to drug use and to increase skills in coping with various life stressors.
 An important task is to match the best treatment approach to meet the particular needs of the patient.

 Another effective method is supportive housing after the initial detox phase of the treatment plan.
-Also known as sober living, supportive housing provide a safe and structured environment to help people who are newly sober or trying to avoid relapse.
+Also known as sober living, supportive housing provides a safe and structured environment to help people who are newly sober or trying to avoid relapse.
 They provide support to help addicts transition to living independently beyond the walls of sober living.

-Take control of your life and join Design For Recovery sober living homes to battle with your addiction!
+Take control of your life and join Design For Recovery sober living homes to battle your addiction!

 Share this :

-Medically Reviewed by: Charley Allen
+Charley Allen

 We Can Help